dnalob/SEMReportingAndPacing/README.md

 ## Installation

-Everything should be there, although you might need to add the Guzzle HTTP dependency because I had to delete it from the project in order to commit.
+All the dependencies should be good to go here in the project folder.